-The Fog of Pandemic
+All the Coronavirus Statistics Are Flawed

 This is war.

-That is the clear message from international governments that have locked down their populations and ordered businesses shuttered.
+That is the clear message from governments around the world that have locked down their populations and ordered businesses shuttered.
 It is the new reality for corporations that are repurposing their facilities to manufacture ventilators, masks, and hand sanitizer to beat back the coronavirus.
 It is the battle cry of celebrities—and legions of less famous people—urging their fellow citizens to sacrifice their social lives for the common good.

 Many people will want to know in the next few weeks how the war effort is going.
 Are infections still rising exponentially, or are we flattening the curve?
 Is the economy headed for another depression, or are we poised for a swift bounce back?
 In short: Are we winning?